-8 Data Protection implications of using AI
+8 Data Protection implications of using Al

 Users should be aware that any information entered into a Generative AI model may no longer be private or secure.
-Where entering personal data or private information (including information that has intellectual property implications or contains commercially sensitive information, such as contracts) users must use the Council's Copilot tool.
+Where entering personal data or private information (including information that has intellectual property implications or contains commercially sensitive information, such as contracts) users must use the Council's Copilot 365 tool.

 Users who wish to utilise AI tools in a systematic way must consider if the potential new use is likely to be a data processing or profiling activity for which a Data Protection Impact Assessment is required.
-In these instances, users must follow the Council Data Protection Policy and Data Protection Impact Assessment Procedure.
+In these instances, users must follow the Corporate Data Protection Policy.

-Where the use of AI is likely to result in a high risk to individual's rights and freedoms it will be a legal requirement to carry out a DPIA.
+Where the use of AI is likely to result in a high risk to individual's rights and freedoms it will be a legal requirement to carry out a Data Protection Impact Assessment (DPIA).
 Users should be aware that it is not always easy to recognise when AI tools are processing personal data and they should not presume that no processing is taking place.

-Any DPIA or assessment of the data protection aspects of the use of AI may also include:
+Any DPIA or assessment of the data protection aspects of the use of Al may also include:

-- What alternatives (both AI and non-AI) are there to the planned processing and what justification is there in choosing this method and how it is fair. - A clear indication where AI processing and automated decisions may produce effects on individuals.

-- Consideration of both individual and allocative harms (for example, where the harm results from a decision to decline a service to a particular person) and representational harms (for example, selecting groups of service users for different provision results in gender or racial bias). - How the use of the AI tool is proportionate and fair by assessing the benefits against the risks to the rights and freedoms to individuals and/or whether it is possible to put safeguards in place. - An analysis of any bias or inaccuracy of algorithms which may result in detriment to individuals. - If the use of AI replaces human intervention, a comparison of the human and algorithmic accuracy in order to justify the use of the AI tool in the DPIA. - If automated decisions are made, how individuals will be informed about this and how they can challenge those decisions. - Relevant variation or margins of error in the performance of the system, which may affect the fairness of the processing (including statistical accuracy) and describe if/when there is human involvement in the decision-making process.
+- What alternatives (both Al and non-Al) are there to the planned processing and what justification is there in choosing this method and how it is fair. - A clear indication where AI processing may produce effects on individuals. - Consideration of both individual and allocative harms (for example, where the harm results from a decision to decline a service to a particular person) and representational harms (for example, selecting groups of service users for different provision results in gender or racial bias). - How the use of the AI tool is proportionate and fair by assessing the benefits against the risks to the rights and freedoms to individuals and/or whether it is possible to put safeguards in place. - An analysis of any bias or Hallucination which may result in detriment to individuals, . - If the use of AI replaces human intervention, a comparison of the human and algorithmic accuracy in order to justify the use of the AI tool in the DPIA. - Relevant variation or margins of error in the performance of the system, which may affect the fairness of the processing (including statistical accuracy) and describe if/when there is human involvement in the decision-making process.